jacup101/databasesProject/README.md

-# Yalp
-## A Fullstack Webapp Using the Yelp Dataset
+# Yalp: A Fullstack Webapp Using the Yelp Dataset

 # Table of Contents
 1. [Introduction](#Introduction)